ScilifelabDataCentre/DbShare/dbshare/docs/overview.md

 #### Private and public access

-A database is by default private, in which case only the owner of it can access it.
+A database is private by default, in which case only the owner of it can access it.
 The database owner may set the database to being public, which means that anyone, including anonymous users, can access and query the data.

 #### Read/write or read-only

+Only the owner may modify a database.
 A database is read/write by default.
-The owner of a database may set it to be read-only, thus ensuring that no modifying operations can be performed on it.
+The owner may set it to be read-only, thus ensuring that he/she can perform no modifying operations on it.

 #### Database operations